 The fact that collaboration between Latin America and the Max Planck Society has been consolidated to a significant degree is not only evident from the increasing number of Latin American scientists doing their doctorates at Max Planck Institutes or else doing their post-doctoral research there, but also in the foundation of the partner institute in Buenos Aires, the partner laboratory in Rosario, Argentina, and the establishment of some 50 associated research groups.
-Currently, for example, there are in excess of 20 partner groups and over 20 independent / tandem groups at universities and research institutes on the subcontinent.
-More than 650 Latin American guest and junior scientists are currently doing research at Max Planck Institutes.
-There are also about 160 research projects currently being run between Max Planck Institutes and regional partners.
+Currently, for example, there are in excess of 15 partner groups and over 15 independent / tandem groups at universities and research institutes on the subcontinent.
+In 2022 more than 700 Latin American guest and junior scientists are currently doing research at Max Planck Institutes.
+There are also about 200 research projects currently being run between Max Planck Institutes and regional partners.

 Examples of the outstanding collaboration instruments being used in Latin America include the CONICET-MPG Partner Institute for Biomedical Research in Buenos Aires (IBioBA), which conducts research into the principles and mechanisms of cellular and molecular biology in biomedicine, and the Max Planck Institute for Biophysical Chemistry (Rosario)’s partner laboratory (LMPbioR), which studies neurodegenerative diseases such as Alzheimer's and Parkinson's.